Washington

 Description:

-• The Noyes armillary sphere was donated by Bertha Noyes in honor of her sister, Edith.
+• The original Noyes armillary sphere was donated by Bertha Noyes in honor of her sister, Edith.
 Made of copper and bronze, the 6-foot armillary had an equatorial band with symbols of the zodiac, a meridian circle and arctic & antarctic circles.
 A winged cherub — a putto — stood in the center.
 The dial sat upon a octagonal polished green granite base.

 John Kelly of the Washington Post reports that, "All that remains of the once-mighty orb is the octagonal granite base it sat upon at the south end of the park, near the reflecting pool, now largely obscured by a circular hedge.
 The Park Service also has the winged baby that once stood inside the sphere.
 It is safely archived at a facility in Landover, MD...The Park Service isn’t sure when [the dial] was removed — after 1977 and before 1985.
 And, embarrassingly, they aren’t sure where it is now.
 They don’t know whether it was stolen while awaiting repairs or just misplaced."